 Tractor Trailer Accident

-A tractor trailer is a big truck, which consists of the tractor (the engine and the cab) and a trailer (which is towed by the tractor and where the cargo is loaded).
+A tractor trailer, which is a very large vehicle, consists of the tractor (the engine and the cab) and a trailer (which is towed by the tractor and where the cargo is loaded).
 A tractor trailer can have a single trailer or can be a multiple tractor trailer having up to three trailers.
 Thus, a tractor trailer can be as long as 75 feet, with weights in excess of 80,000 pounds.

-Considering these numbers, it becomes easy to understand why tractor trailer accidents can be so deadly.
+Considering these numbers, it becomes easy to understand why tractor trailer accidents can be so deadly, yet in many cases, preventable.

 Tractor Trailer Accidents and Under-Rides